Zuma's son says not corrupt, but victim of S.African political 'storm'

 "We will all be fooling ourselves to think that there hasn't been political play in the background.
 "I believe I'm unfortunately caught in a political storm," he said.

-Former president Zuma's successor President Cyril Ramaphosa has vowed to tackle corruption in South Africa, which has been led by the ANC party since Nelson Mandela came to power in 1994 after the end of apartheid rule.
-On Monday, Zuma, who was business partner with the Guptas, dismissed testimonies of previous witnesses, including that of a former deputy finance minister Mcebisi Jonas, who said he was offered a $40-million bribe by one of the Gupta brothers Ajay, at a meeting arranged by Duduzane Zuma.
+Former president Zuma's successor President Cyril Ramaphosa has vowed to tackle corruption in South Africa, which has been led by the ANC party since Nelson Mandela came to power in 1994 after the end of apartheid.
+On Monday, Zuma, who was a business partner with the Guptas, dismissed testimonies of previous witnesses, including that of a former deputy finance minister Mcebisi Jonas.

-The bribe was for a promotion to the position of full minister in exchange for business favours.
-(AFP) AMS AMS
+Jonas had said he was offered a $40-million bribe by one of the Gupta brothers Ajay, at a meeting arranged by Duduzane Zuma, for a promotion to the position of full minister in exchange for business favors.
+Last year Duduzane Zuma was briefly arrested on charges of corruption and conspiracy to commit corruption, at Johannesburg's O.R Tambo International airport as he flew into the country.

+But charges were later provisionally withdrawn and Zuma told the commission he is "aggrieved" over the "wrongful arrest".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)